sjulier/Refactored_ORB_SLAM2/README.md

 ## Difference on execution against original  ORB_SLAM2:

-1. All executables are installed in `./Install/bin` and a suffix is used to denote debug builds.
+1. All executables are installed in `./Install/bin` and the suffix "_d" is used to denote debug builds.

-   For instance, if you want to run mono_kitti with the default Build.sh file setting, the executable is located at `./Install/bin/mono_kitti_d`
+   For instance, if you want to run mono_kitti with the default Build.sh file setting, the executable is at `./Install/bin/mono_kitti`.
+If you build with debugging enabled, the executable is at `./Install/bin/mono_kitti_d`.

 2. The standard ORB vocabulary is loaded by default and does not have to be specified on the command line.
 (It is installed in `./Install/var/lib/orbslam2` subdirectory).
 The system will try to load the binary version of the vocabulary.
 If it is not able to, it will load the text version, convert it, and save the binary version to the same directory.
 This speeds up start up times from several seconds to less than 0.5s.